-You can use the Until Tool Contact Node for applications like Stacking/Destacking, where Until Tool Contact determines the height of stacked objects.
+Example You can use the Until Tool Contact Node for applications like Stacking/Destacking, where Until Tool Contact determines the height of stacked objects.

-Add a Until tool contact to a robot program
+Add a Until tool 1.
+When you have added the Until command, tap the contact to a robot Tool Contact

-Tool Contact